 When does the Traditional BSN program start?
 How long is the program?
 The program starts once a year in the Fall semester (typically the end of August).
 Traditional BSN students complete the nursing curriculum and clinicals in four semesters with a summer break between the junior and senior year.

 What is the typical schedule for a Traditional BSN student?
 Traditional BSN students have a full-time schedule.
 Classes are typically scheduled during the day, Monday through Friday.
-Class and labs are scheduled Monday through Wednesday, on the main Denver campus at 50th and Lowell.
+Class and labs are scheduled Monday through Wednesday, on the Northwest Denver (Lowell) Campus at 50th and Lowell.
 Clinical rotations are typically scheduled on Thursday and Friday.

 How many clinical hours will be completed in the course of this program?
 You will complete 756 hours of clinical education during this program.
 The final 180 hours will be spent 1:1 with a clinical preceptor at a selected site.